ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 };
 ```

-We'll see changing the layout in action later in the example page.
+Changing in the layout is demonstrated in the demo pages.

 ## Dynamic Routing

 Dynamic Routing is a little more complicated.  `Router` is a sealed box, so it's take it or re-write it.
-Unless you must, don't.
+Unless you must, don't re-write it.
 We're not looking to change existing routes, just add and remove new dynamic routes.

 Routes are defined at compile time and are used internally within the `Router` Component.